Adaptive Bernstein-von Mises theorems in Gaussian white noise: Bernstein--von Mises results

 \begin{theorem} Consider the slab and spike prior defined above with lower threshold given by the strictly increasing sequence $j_0 (n) \rightarrow \infty$.
 The posterior distribution satisfies a weak BvM in $\mathcal{M}_0 (w)$ in the sense of Definition \ref{weak BvM}, that is for every $\beta,R>0$,

 as $n \rightarrow \infty$, for any admissible sequence $(w_l)$ satisfying $w_{j_0(n)} / \sqrt{\log n} \nearrow \infty$. \end{theorem}

 Note that in the limiting case $w_l = \sqrt{l}$, we recover $j_0 (n) \simeq \log n$, so that the prior automatically fits the same fixed fraction of the full $2^{J_n} \simeq n$ coefficients.
 Since we consider only admissible sequences, the fraction of coefficients that the prior fits automatically is asymptotically vanishing.
-An alternative way to consider this result is in reverse: based on a desired rate in applications, we prescribe an admissible sequence $w_l = \sqrt{l} u_l$, where $u_l$ is some divergent sequence, and then pick $j_0 (n)$ appropriately.
-Since the rate $j_0 (n)$ is obtained via an implicit relation, we include a specific case here for clarity.
+An alternative way to consider this result is in reverse: based on a desired rate in practice, we prescribe an admissible sequence $w_l = \sqrt{l} u_l$, where $u_l$ is some divergent sequence, and then pick $j_0 (n)$ appropriately.
+Taking $j_0(n)$ to grow more slowly than any power of $\log n$ means $(w_l)$ must grow faster than any power of $l$, resulting in a greater than logarithmic down-weighting of the wavelet coefficients in $\mathcal{M}(w)$.
+It may therefore be more appropriate to take $j_0(n)$ a power of $\log n$, which yields the following specific case.

 \begin{corollary} Consider the slab and spike prior defined above with lower threshold $j_0 (n) \simeq (\log n)^{\frac{1}{2\epsilon +1}}$ for some $\epsilon > 0$.
 Then it satisfies a weak BvM in $\mathcal{M}_0 (w)$ in the sense of Definition \ref{weak BvM}, that is for every $\beta,R>0$,